lzucaxd/GraphRAG-Research-Assistant/README.md

 ## Known issues:
 - Terminal output is very verbose right now.
 We should replace this with logging.
-- A local instance of the LLM that works on an M1 max, is still prone to hallucinations.
+- Most local LLMs that work on my M1 max, are still prone to hallucinations.
   - These hallucinations affect the entity and relationship extraction process and can create poor results
   - This effect is greatly exacerbated when we've tried to load more than 5 papers
 - While this doesn't affect the community-generation/querying process much, with every subsequent run, the neo4j graph db accumulates extra/duplicate nodes.
 The db should programmatically be cleared for every run.
   - For now you can do this manually in the neo4j console, using the cypher query  `match (n) detach delete n`.
+- Every run takes a while, pulling existing runs could be helpful.
+- This could be a bug or feature, but rerunning the node/entity generation process multiple times creates far more detailed communities.